 Outlook stands out for its syncing options.
 Microsoft Exchange is supported, of course, and that alone makes Outlook worth considering if your company uses an Exchange server.
 But there's also support for Google Calendar and even Yahoo, meaning Outlook for Android could combine all of your calendars inside one app.

-The calendar in the Android app is clean and easy to use, and it fits right in on Android thanks to a Material Design interface.
+The calendar in the Android app is clean and easy to use, and it fits right in on Android.
 Events can be viewed in an agenda, day, three-day, and monthly view.
-Simple notifications let you know when an event is coming.
-And there are two widgets offered: one with an agenda view of your calendar, and another, icon-shaped widget, which opens the Outlook calendar directly.
+Simple notifications let you know when an event is coming, and you can add an agenda widget to your desktop.

-We highly recommend Outlook if you need to sync Exchange calendars to your phone, but it's worth a look even if you don't.
+I highly recommend Outlook if you need to sync Exchange calendars to your phone, but it's worth a look even if you don't.
 It's a clean, ad-free alternative to Google Calendar with some unique features, and it's free to use on mobile.
+And by connecting Microsoft Outlook to Zapier, you can spend even less time in your calendar.
+Here are some workflows to get you started.

-Microsoft Outlook for Android price: Free.
-The desktop version starts at $69/year as part of Office 365 or $149.99 as part of Microsoft Home and Student 2019.
+Microsoft Outlook for Android price: Free; the desktop version starts at $69.99/year as part of Microsoft 365 or $249.99 as part of Microsoft Home and Office 2022.

 The app design is somewhat retro, but in the best way—it's customizable without feeling overwhelming.
 There are five main views: day, week, month, agenda, and even year—which you can swipe through quickly to find the view you want.
 The customization options you have while adding a widget also apply to the main user interface, along with a few other tweaks you can make.
 You can also optionally set the volume buttons on your phone to scroll up and down in your calendar, which is potentially useful while browsing dates with one hand.